Knowledge Ecommerce

 Key Points to Remember:

-• You don’t need to be an expert in technology to build and sell your courses.
-Just record using the platforms like Loom and upload on to FreshLearn and put the pricing.
+• You don’t need to be an expert in technology to Create and sell your courses.
+Just record using platforms like Loom upload on to FreshLearn and put the pricing.
 That’s it, you can then start selling your course.
 Everything related to Hosting, security, payment gateways, and member management is taken care of by the FreshLearn platform itself.

 • Nothing is perfect.
 You just have to start it, and as you move on, it will become better day after day.